Basement Membrane, Gomori Stain Kit

 APPLICATION:

-Newcomer Supply Basement Membrane, Gomori Stain Kit procedure, with included microwave modification, is a silver technique similar to the Jones Method for identification of glomerular and tubular basement membranes in renal tissue.
+Newcomer Supply Jones Basement Membrane Stain Kit procedure, with included microwave modification, is a silver technique for identification of glomerular and tubular basement membranes in renal tissue.
+A light green counterstain is used to enhance results.

 METHOD: